 NOTICE 04/30/2014:The reservoir’s water level is 2-3 feet lower than usual as of April 30, 2014, due to PacifiCorp’s work on the 1951 Toketee Dam.
 This means that boats must be portaged to the water until further notice.
 Another alternative is to use boat ramps at Lemolo or Diamond lakes.

-The North Umpqua Wild and Scenic River pauses at Toketee reservoir providing a secure home for a wide variety of wildlife.
+The Wild and Scenic North Umpqua River pauses at Toketee Lake providing a home for a wide variety of wildlife.
 Here beaver and otter make their homes.
 Great blue heron and kingfishers are joined in fall and winter by ducks, geese, and bald eagle.
 This group site is a picturesque place for family gatherings.

-1 group campsite with picnic tables and fire pits
+1 group campsite with pavilion, picnic tables and fire pits

 50 people maximum